With year-round sunshine, Gran Canaria is hard to beat for a European break.

-My favourite part of the tour was the galleries of rum casks, 4,308 in total.
-Many of them are signed by famous people who have visited.
+My favourite part of the tour was the galleries of rum casks, 4,308 in total, many of them signed by famous people who have visited.

 Arucas: A undiscovered gem in Gran Canaria

-If you visit Arehucas, don’t miss out on a walk around the local town of Arucas.
-This is where the famous rum gets its name from.
+If you visit Arehucas, don’t miss out on a walk around the local town of Arucas where the famous rum gets its name from.